Isalifestyle/RedditMyWay/README.md

 - **Explore Popular Posts**: View the most popular posts from Reddit.
 - **Browse Subreddits**: Dive into individual subreddits and explore posts tailored to your interests.
 - **Responsive and Interactive**: Designed for a seamless browsing experience.
-- **Built with Modern Tech**: Utilizes React, Redux Toolkit, React Router DOM, and Dash.js for a robust and dynamic user interface.

 ## Technologies Used
 - **React**: For building the user interface.